Vulnerability disclosure policy

 Use Common Sense.
 Please use common sense when looking for security issues with our products.
 Attacking or compromising Yugabyte users' installations, or attacks on our infrastructure are not permitted.

-We will promptly investigate any reported issue and respond to your submission as soon as we can.
+We will promptly investigate any reported issue.
 In certain cases, we may work privately with you to resolve the vulnerability.
 We may choose not to disclose information publicly while we investigate and mitigate any risk.

 Upon validation and appropriate mitigation (if any) of the risk, we will alert affected customers, and add the CVE to the following list.